Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

   }
 ```

-… then that would do the right thing because in the default case `services.apache-kafka.enable` would remain unset, which would be the same thing as being set to `false` at priority `1500`.
-That avoids setting the same option twice at the same priority.
+… then that would do the right thing because in the default case `services.apache-kafka.enable` would remain undefined, which would be the same thing as being defined as `false` at priority `1500`.
+That avoids defining the same option twice at the same priority.

 ### `mkOrder`